 - People with emotional intelligence are drawn towards other emotionally intelligent individuals.
 These types of people enjoy working together because there is less misunderstanding between them; instead, there is trust & open communication.
 It’s like the saying goes, “birds of a feather flock together.”

-Why Emotional Intelligence Is Important in Leadership & Managers Role
+Why Emotional Intelligence Is Important in Leadership & Manager Role

 The overall emotional intelligence of a team or organization is affected by the manager’s behavior & how he leads.